 - Kosher salt

-Add the tenderized steak and blended marinade to a large dish or resealable bag and marinate in the fridge for 2-12 hours.
-A large dish may make it easier to ensure that the meat is entirely covered while in the fridge, but using a reusable bag makes things easier to clean up.
-Either way you choose to marinate, just make sure to work the marinade around so it’s covering the entire steak.
+From there, you just add the tenderized steak and blended marinade to a large dish or resealable bag to marinate!
+Marinating the steak in a large dish ensures that the meat is entirely covered while in the fridge, but using a reusable bag makes things easier to clean up.
+Either way, just make sure to work the marinade around so it’s covering the entire steak.

-Right before putting the steak on the grill, sprinkle the meat with a little pepper and a good generous pinch of kosher salt on both sides.
-Like GENEROUS.
-(Don’t forget this step!)
-Helps make more of a crust on your meat and of course adds FLAVOR.
+- Grill the flank steak.
+Place the marinated flank steak on the preheated and oiled grill grates.
 Grill the steak for about 4-6 minutes per side, or until an internal thermometer reads 130-135° F for medium-rare or around 140° for medium.
 At our house, we like to pull it off the grill at 130° since it will continue to cook a little as it rests.
 Grill time will vary depending on the thickness of your steak and the desired level of doneness.

+- Rest and enjoy.
 Remove the steak from the grill to a cutting board.
 Let it rest for 10 minutes before slicing to make sure you don’t lose any juices when cutting.
 Make sure you slice your steak into thin strips against the grain (perpendicular to the long strands).
 This helps your strips to be tender rather than tough and chewy!

 - Smashed Potatoes With Creamy Chimichurri